Changing Lines

 KEY TAKEAWAYS / TL;DR

-- ◈Changing Lines (Bian Yao) are lines in a hexagram that have reached maximum polarity (Old Yin/Old Yang) and are transforming into their opposite.
+- ◈Changing Lines (Bian Yao) are Old Yin or Old Yang lines that have reached a turning point and are transforming into their opposite.

-- ◈They convert the Primary Hexagram (current situation) into a Transformed Hexagram (future trajectory).
+- ◈They convert the Primary Hexagram (current situation) into a Transformed Hexagram (possible direction of development).

-- ◈The number of changing lines (0 to 6) completely changes which text you should read to interpret the outcome.
+- ◈The number of changing lines (0 to 6) changes which text you should read and how strongly to emphasize the transformed hexagram.

 Most beginners learn the I Ching as a system of 64 hexagrams, each with a fixed meaning.
 This is like learning chess by memorizing opening positions — useful, but missing the game itself.
 The real depth of the I Ching lies in the changing lines (变爻 biàn yáo): specific lines within a hexagram that are in a state of transformation, converting the primary hexagram into a second, "transformed" hexagram.